GSA-TTS/atj-platform/documents/adr/0007-initial-css-strategy.md

 The project team will theme USWDS via an encapsulated build (`@atj/design`).
 Any USWDS-related configuration or initialization will reside in this package.

+The Spotlight frontend will leverage this package via CSS imports.
 Where necessary, the Spotlight frontend application will use straight CSS.

 ## Consequences